Owais-Khan/physicsnemo-cardioPINNs/README.md

+# [Will be Updated with Clean Codes and Instructions Soon]
 # PINNs for simulating flow in a complex structure of an aneurysm

 This example uses PINNs for emulating flow in an aneurysm taking the specific blood vessel geometry as the input.